biicode/docs/reference/commands/general_commands.rst

 	* ``--virtual`` indicates the client to show only those virtual cells contained in your hive.
 	* ``--main`` is used for displaying information about cells that contain a ``main`` function or entry point to your code.

 * Parameters for **filtering the dependencies**.
-Theese allow you to specify you want the client to show their dependencies:
+These allow you to specify you want the client to show their dependencies:

-	* ``--unresolved`` shows only your cells' unresolved dependnecies; those that are unknown by biicode, and cannot be retrieved from our servers using the :ref:`find command<bii_find_command>`.
+	* ``--unresolved`` shows only your cells' unresolved dependencies; those that are unknown by biicode, and cannot be retrieved from our servers using the :ref:`find command<bii_find_command>`.
 	* ``--system`` make the command show only system dependencies for your cells.
-	* ``--implicit`` shows only implicit dependnecies for your cells.
+	* ``--implicit`` shows only implicit dependencies for your cells.
-	* ``--explicit`` shows only thos dependencies explicitly referenced in your files.
+	* ``--explicit`` shows only those dependencies explicitly referenced in your files.
 	* ``--data`` filters the results showing only data dependencies.

 * ``--graph``: This last option provides a **visual representation** of your blocks and their dependencies.
 The client generates an interactive graph that is open in your web browser.
 Despite most of the code is saved on your local filesystem, you'll need an internet connection for loading some aditional libraries.